awsdocs/aws-lambda-developer-guide/doc_source/kafka-using-cluster.md

 + Lambda processes records from one or more Kafka topic partitions that you specify and sends a JSON payload to your Lambda function\.
 When more records are available, Lambda continues processing records in batches, based on the value that you specify in [https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-BatchSize](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-BatchSize), until the function catches up with the topic\.
 + Lambda supports Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\) authentication for your Kafka brokers\.
 Lambda uses the SASL/SCRAM user name and password that you specify in your AWS Secrets Manager secret in [https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-SourceAccessConfigurations](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html#SSS-CreateEventSourceMapping-request-SourceAccessConfigurations)\.

-For Amazon MSK and self\-managed Apache Kafka, the maximum amount of time that Lambda allows a function to run before stopping it is 14 minutes\.
+For Amazon MSK and Self\-managed Apache Kafka, the maximum amount of time that Lambda allows a function to run before stopping it is 14 minutes\.

 ## Event source API operations<a name="kafka-hosting-api-operations"></a>